daisy-field/daisy/README.md

 these interfaces.
 Execution i.e. rollout is done through pure python or wrapped inside one or multiple docker containers.

+> [!CAUTION]
+> DAISY is currently in the pre-alpha stage, as lots of features are still under heavy
+> testing.
+Many features more are also still located in their own feature
+> branches or
+> located in private mirrors.
+Use it at your own risk, [feedback](#contributing)
+> is always welcome.
+Stay tuned for more cool stuff in the future!

 # Table of Contents

 1. [Installing / Getting Started](#installing--getting-started)